 This full sized 8 x 10-inch Eighth U.S. Army Korea sheet is printed in red-brown and depicts three arrows pointing southward toward safety.
 The title at the top of the map is:

 The term way out as written can also mean livelihood or career change or literally a life road or living road.
 It is an excellent use of the Chinese terminology.
 The surrender message beneath the map is identical to that of 8620 above.

 The Free World Daily Digest

-Before we end this article I thought we should point out that it was not only leaflets that were dropped by United Nations aircraft.
-The U.N. also prepared a number of newspapers that were dropped on enemy troops to keep them updated on the state of the war and the political situation around the world, and in particular the facts concerning the armistice talks.
-This newspaper that King found on the ground is a regular issue of the Free World Daily Digest produced by the First Radio Broadcasting and Leaflet Group, Psychological Warfare Section, General Headquarters of the Far East Command.
+Before we end this article, I thought we should point out that it was not only leaflets that were dropped by United Nations aircraft.
+The U.N. also prepared several newspapers that were dropped on enemy troops to keep them updated on the state of the war and the political situation around the world, and in particular the facts concerning the armistice talks.
+This newspaper that King found on the ground is a regular issue of the Free World Daily Digest produced weekly by the First Radio Broadcasting and Leaflet Group, Psychological Warfare Section, General Headquarters of the Far East Command.
 This was a weekly news sheet that contained text, cartoons and photographs and was aimed at North Korean soldiers and civilians.
 The above is issue 40 dated 30 November 1951 and coded 2061.